Most Coach Friendly Local Authority

 …and by whom?

-Readers of Coach and Bus Week magazine who are coach operators, and other industry experts, were asked to nominate towns and/or cities whose provision for coaches they had admired during the last 12 months.
+Readers of Coach and Bus Week magazine who are coach operators were asked to nominate towns and/or cities whose provision for coaches they had admired during the last 12 months.
 They were asked to explain why they thought the nominated town or city deserved this award.

 Criteria and Entry Requirements:

-A judging process will supplement the nominations of CBW readers, including an assessment of the authority’s overall tourism and transport policies, future plans and sustainability.
+A judging process supplemented the nominations of CBW readers, including an assessment of the authority’s overall tourism and transport policies, future plans and sustainability.
+The process may if necessary include an element of ‘mystery shopping’.